 - Can’t Shoot It – You cannot declare an attack against a camouflage marker, unless otherwise specified (yeah, exceptions to the exceptions!).

-- It Sees You! – Camouflage markers have 360 degree LoF, meaning it sees in all directions, so no sneaking up on it!
+- It Sees You! – Camouflage markers have 360 degree Line of Fire, meaning it sees in all directions, so no sneaking up on it!

 The AROs you can declare are limited as well!
 You can only declare:

-You can, however, choose to delay declaring an ARO against a Camouflage Marker.
-After your opponent activates their Camouflage marker and declares their first short skill (and assuming whatever that skill is doesn’t cancel the Camouflage state and thereby force them to replace the marker with a model), you can wait to see what the second skill is before declaring your ARO.
+Delay is not a specific skill like Move or BS Attack or Discover.
+It just means that you choose to delay declaring an ARO against a Camouflage Marker until after they have declared their second skill.
+After your opponent activates their Camouflage marker and declares their first short skill (assuming whatever that skill is doesn’t cancel the Camouflage state and thereby force them to replace the marker with a model), you can declare that you are delaying.
+When you do so it enables you to wait to see what the opponent’s second skill is before you declare your actual ARO.

 This sounds great, right?
-There’s a catch—if your opponent’s second skill declaration doesn’t cancel the Camouflage state, then you’ve wasted your opportunity to ARO!
+Imagine if you could delay against everything?
+It would be incredible.
+But there’s a huge catch—if your opponent’s second skill declaration doesn’t cancel the Camouflage state, then you’ve wasted your opportunity to ARO!
+You lose the ability to declare an ARO.
 This is potentially a big deal, as it may allow the Camouflage marker to move behind you and cause some serious problems.
+However, if the Camouflage marker does something to reveal itself (if it declares a BS Attack, for example), then you may fire back, if you opted to delay.
+So it’s a gamble!
 I’ll talk more about the strategies and decisions in a moment.

 Why is Camouflage (good)?

 So why do you want to use Camouflage?
 There are lots of reasons, because Camouflage offers lots of utility!
 Let’s break it up into three main reasons: